byishkevin17/Mon_28056_Kevin_Small_Retail_Inventory_System_DB/README.md

 Auditing,The audit_pkg uses Autonomous Transactions to log every access attempt to AUDIT_LOG.,✅ Passed Business Intelligence,Analytical queries use Window Functions to calculate sales trends.,✅ Passed

-The reason "Step 2" and "Step 3" look like they are trapped inside "Step 1" is that the **code block was not closed** properly in your Markdown file.

-In Markdown, you start a code box with three backticks (`) and you **must** end it with three backticks (`) before starting a new section title.

-Here is the **corrected version**.
-I have fixed the closing tags so that Step 2 and Step 3 appear as separate, bold headers outside the grey boxes.

 -----